NOW AVAILABLE ON NETFLIX IN AUSTRALIA AND NEW ZEALAND

 3. Targeted screenings for decisions makers in collaboration with AMS, Fungimap and Taxonomy Australia to raise awareness with Government about the critical importance of the Kingdom of Fungi, funding gaps, and benefits of increased funding for taxonomy.

 4. Targeted screenings and workshops for community groups and events in Australia and internationally.
-See below for the first of these rolling out in 2024.

 “Without fungi there would be no forests”